Jack Comer

-Early life and rise to the top of London's underworld.
+Early life

-He was born Jacob Colmore in Mile End, London, the youngest of four children.
-Comer's father was a Jewish tailor's machinist who, to escape anti-Semitic pogroms, had emigrated to London with his wife from Łódź, Poland, around 1900.
-It was a bad time for Jewish immigrants and refugees who arrived in the Britain during this period.
-Anti-Semitism was both in the streets and the corridors of power.
-This antagonistic environment was, in part, organised by British Brother's League.
+Born Jacob Colmore in Mile End, London, Comer was the youngest of four children.
+His father was a Jewish tailor's machinist who, to escape antisemitic pogroms, had emigrated to London with his wife, whose maiden name was Lifschinska, from Łódź, Poland, around 1900.
+It was a bad time for Jewish immigrants and refugees who arrived in Britain during this period: antisemitism was both in the streets and the corridors of power.
+This antagonistic environment was, in part, organised by the British Brothers' League.
 To assimilate more into English society, the family changed their name from Comacho to Colmore, and later to Comer.
-His mother's maiden name was Lifschinska.

 Comer grew up in a Jewish ghetto street in Fieldgate Mansions, Whitechapel, along the west side of Myrdle Street, across from the Irish in terraced houses along the east side.
 At the age of seven, Comer joined his first gang, which was made up of boys from the Jewish side of Myrdle Street who fought their Catholic rivals from the other end of the street.
 Proving his abilities as a street fighter, Comer soon joined Alfred Solomon's gang, The Yiddishers, and saw a route out of poverty.
-As was custom to gangs, Comer got a nickname.
-He was called "Spot" because he was always "on the spot" when there was trouble, although others claim it was because of a mole on his left cheek.
+As was customary in gangs, Comer got a nickname: he was called "Spot", either because he was always "on the spot" when there was trouble, or because of a mole on his left cheek.